kubeflow/katib/README.md

 After deploy everything, you can run examples to verify the installation.
 Examples bellow are for v1beta1 version.

-This is example for TF operator:
+This is an example for TF operator:

 ```
 kubectl create -f https://raw.githubusercontent.com/kubeflow/katib/master/examples/v1beta1/tfjob-example.yaml
 ```

-This is example for PyTorch operator:
+This is an example for PyTorch operator:

 ```
 kubectl create -f https://raw.githubusercontent.com/kubeflow/katib/master/examples/v1beta1/pytorchjob-example.yaml